This blog post contains a collection of small tips for engineers migrating from GNU/Linux to Mac OS X for software

-- Bash shipped with Mac is old, better upgrade to latest.
+- Bash shipped with Mac is old, better upgrade to the latest.

 $ brew install bash

 - pbcopy, pbpaste – interacts with pasteboard, which is Mac’s clipboard.

 $ echo "copy this to clipboard" | pbcopy $ pbpaste # Pastes the content of clipboard

 - open is the standard command for opening any file (it chooses relevant application).

 - defaults is for modifying settings of various apps via command line, e.g.

 $ defaults read

 to see a list of all such settings.

 - Default autocomplete settings for commands in Mac is subpar.
 My collection of fixes can is here.

 - A lot of other default settings in Mac are not developer friendly.
-My .osx file is here, it is based on the legendry .osx files from Mathias.
+My .osx file is here, it is based on the legendary .osx files from Mathias.
 Feel free to read my dotfiles and also for more examples http://dotfiles.github.io/.

 - Filenames are case-insensitive, by default, onMac OS Extended (Journaled) file system.

 - Right mouse click – Cmd + click

 - Closing a window does not close the application, Cmd + Q does.

 - Default key repeat speed is slow for programming.
 Following is a fix for that (taken from source)

 $ defaults write NSGlobalDomain KeyRepeat -int 0

-- Try out two finger, three finger and four swipes on the trackpad.
+- Try out two finger, three finger, and four finger swipes on the trackpad.
 It is pretty amazing.

-- All credentials (like wifi passwords, certificates etc.) are stored in Keychain app.
+- All credentials (like wifi passwords, certificates etc.) are stored in the Keychain app.

 $ open -a "Keychain Access"